Ecco-SC/Ecco/Guidance.md

 ## EccoBankEntity

-As we all know, angelscripts plugins and plugins are in a completely isolated environment, and plug-ins cannot directly affect each other.
+As we all know, angelscripts plugins and plugins are in a completely isolated environment, and plugins cannot directly affect each other.

 so `EccoBankEntity.as` add a interface entity for other plugins to set player's balacne in game.